Spring Clean Your Skincare Routine

 Top Tips for Your Skin Type

 Dry Skin: Dryness is more than often caused by a lack of oil in the skin rather than dehydration from lack of water.
 Hyaluronic acid will help restore hydration.
 Avoid cleansers that foam or strip the skin, instead choose a cleansing balm.
-Always choose a moisturiser specifically designed for dry skin such as Clinique Moisture Surge.
+Always choose a moisturiser specifically designed for dry skin.

 Oily Skin: An oily complexion is due to an excess of sebum (oil) in the skin.
 The trick is to not over-cleanse or use harsh products that will exacerbate oil production.
 Try clay masks, these are great at reducing excess oil.